-The funding by the EEA Grants mechanism to support the Athens Solidarity Center operated by SolidarityNow started in May 2019 and has a two-year duration.
+The funding by the EEA Grants mechanism to support the Athens Solidarity Center operated by SolidarityNow started in May 2019 and ended in July 2021.
 The project “Increased opportunities for integration and social inclusion for vulnerable individuals” by Athens Solidarity Centre (ASC) is being implemented under the “Local Development and Poverty Reduction” programme.

 This grant reinforces the operation of all the Center’s services, which are provided free of charge.
 An estimated 10,000 individuals will receive direct assistance throughout the programme.
 The Centre provides a complementary package of comprehensive services, namely, a) social services, b) psychological support, c) legal aid, d) accounting, e) employability services, and e) a Day Care Center for Children, operated by the “Network for Children’s Rights”.